 Collecting Matisse and Modern Masters: The Cone Sisters of Baltimore

-Collecting Matisse and Modern Masters: The Cone Sisters of Baltimore is organized by The Baltimore Museum of Art, The Jewish Museum, New York, and the Vancouver Art Gallery.
+Collecting Matisse and Modern Masters: The Cone Sisters of Baltimore was organized by The Baltimore Museum of Art, The Jewish Museum, New York, and the Vancouver Art Gallery.

-In Durham, the exhibition is presented in collaboration with the Nasher Museum of Art at Duke University.
+In Durham, the exhibition was presented in collaboration with the Nasher Museum of Art at Duke University.